CustomerFX/FX.ActivityModuleJS/README.md

 ### General Configuration Options

 **`type`** *(required)*
-**Value:** "Lookup", "Config" (currently only lookup control types are supported).
+**Value:** "lookup", "config" (currently only lookup control types are supported).
 This required value indicates the type of customization you are adding.
-The "Config" type allows you to create a configuration that only uses the General options (mainly for using the `onAfterDialogCreate` and `onBeforeSave` callback functions).
+The "config" type allows you to create a configuration that only uses the General options (mainly for using the `onAfterDialogCreate` and `onBeforeSave` callback functions).

  **`id`**
 **Value:** The ID to use for the control.
 The ID will be automatically given a name if none included.
-**Default:** Based on configuration type, for example, for type "Lookup", ID will be entity + "_lookup".
+**Default:** Based on configuration type, for example, for type "lookup", ID will be entity + "_lookup".

 **`label`**
 **Value:** The text label for the control.
-**Default:** Based on configuration type, for example, for type "Lookup", the entity value will be used.
+**Default:** Based on configuration type, for example, for type "lookup", the entity value will be used.

 **`active`**
 **Value:** true|false, indicating whether the customization is active or not.
 This allows you to easily turn off a customization while testing.
 **Default:** true

 **`includeTabColumn`**
 **Value:** true|false, indicating whether to add a column to the activity/history tab grids for the value.
-Note: if the type is "Lookup" the column will be added as a hyperlink.
+Note: if the type is "lookup" the column will be added as a hyperlink.
 **Default:** false

 **`onAfterDialogCreate`**